 Services such as LifeLock promise to swiftly detect identity theft, alert you, and help guide you as you repair the situation.

-We’ve reviewed the major credit-monitoring and identity-theft protection services, and you can see our recommendations in The Best Credit Monitoring Service for 2015.
+We’ve reviewed the major credit-monitoring and identity-theft protection services, and you can see our recommendations in The Best Credit Monitoring Service.
 But note that while we think those services are the best in the industry, we don’t think most people need to invest in one of them.